nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 dwc_otg.speed=1
 ```

 <div style="font-weight: bold;">Warning:</div> lowering the USB speed to 1.1 means that keyboards and other USB devices that require 2.0 will no longer work with your Raspberry Pi.
-If your keyboard stops functioning you will have to connect to the Pi via local network to control it (see steps above).
+If your keyboard stops functioning, you will have to connect to the Pi via local network to control it (see steps above).

 ##Getting Help